 The Certificate of Achievement in Practical Nursing prepares students to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) to become Licensed Practical Nurses (LPNs).
 Licensed Practical nurses work in a variety of health care settings under the supervision of a physician or registered nurse.
 More information about Licensed Practical Nursing can be accessed at http://www.onetonline.org/crosswalk

-The Certificate of Achievement requires 6 semester credits of non-nursing support courses and 34 semester credits of nursing courses; 40 semester credits in all.
-The program is 40 weeks long and includes 2 semesters and a summer session.
+The Certificate of Achievement consists of 6 semester hours of non-nursing support courses and 34 semester hours of nursing courses; 40 semester hours in all.
+The program is 40 weeks long and includes 2 semesters and an 8-week-long summer session.

 Entry Proficiency Level Requirements